dreamingspires/auction-scraper/README.md

 ```

 ### Profile mode
-In profile mode, a profile must be specified as either a unique _eBay username_ or as a URL.
-The textual data is scraped into the `ebay_profiles` table of `DB_PATH`, and the page is scraped into `DATA_LOCATION/ebay/profiles`.
-The `--base-url` option determines the base URL from which to resolve _eBay username_ if specified, defaulting to `https://www.ebay.com`.
+In profile mode, a profile must be specified as either a unique _user ID_ or as a URL.
+The textual data is scraped into the `[BACKEND]_profiles` table of `DB_PATH`, and the page is scraped into `[data-location]/[BACKEND]/profiles`.
+The `--base-url` option determines the base URL from which to resolve _auction IDs_, _profile IDs_, and search _query strings_ if specified, otherwise defaulting to the default for the specified backend.

 Example usage: